The Perfect One Week in Jordan Itinerary for First-Timers

 As I mentioned before, I recommend choosing a tour with a local drive instead of driving around the Wadi Rum by yourself.
 The desert is huge and there is no mobile network in the area so wandering around on your own is not the best idea.
 Plus a local guide knows all the best places so you don’t need to plan anything!

-You can choose from many tour types, there are multiple-day tours and only half-day tours as well.
-If you’re planning to spend one week in Jordan I recommend planning one full day and one night for experiencing a Wadi Rum.
+You can choose from many tour types, the shorter one is a 2-hour jeep tour either in the morning or at sunset.
+However, if you’re planning to spend one week in Jordan I recommend choosing the 8-hour jeep tour option with a one night stay.
 We did the same and we absolutely loved it!

-The full-day tours usually begin at 9 am in wintertime or 10 am in the summertime.
-During the daytime, you will visit many famous sites like the Lawrence spring, the Khazali canyon, and the Burdah rock bridge.
+The full-day tours usually begin around 9 or 10 am.
+During the daytime, you will visit many famous sites like the Lawrence Spring, the Khazali Canyon, and the Burdah Rock Bridge.

-There is a lot of time at each location to explore the area, take a million photographs and enjoy the view.
+There is a lot of time at each location to explore the area, take a million photographs, and enjoy the view.
 Trust me, you will never forget all the beauty you’re going to see this day!
-Riding in a back of a jeep through these incredible sites is really a unique experience.
+Riding in the back of a jeep through these incredible sites is really a unique experience.

 Where to stay in the Wadi Rum